 The same photons that were around in the early stages of the Big Bang, then, have been propagating ever since, though growing fainter and less energetic as they fill a larger and larger universe.
-So ubiquitous is this cosmic microwave background radiation that, even though each cubic centimetre contains just 300 photons of it, in total it makes up 99% of all the photons in the universe (the remaining 1% being in starlight).
+So ubiquitous is this cosmic microwave background radiation that, even though each cubic centimeter contains just 300 photons of it, in total it makes up 99% of all the photons in the universe (the remaining 1% being in starlight).
 It has been estimated that 1% of the “snow” which appears on a TV screen tuned between stations is attributable to cosmic background radiation!

 In view of the importance of cosmic microwave background radiation to the Big Bang model of the universe (no other model has explained CMB quite so neatly), efforts were redoubled in an attempt to definitively prove the connection, first in the form of the Cosmic Background Explorer (COBE) satellite in 1989, and then the Wilkinson Microwave Anisotropy Probe (WMAP) in 2001.
 Both probes have confirmed the predicted data with increasing accuracy, as well as providing the most detailed picture we have of how the universe looked soon after the Big Bang, and establishing the age of the universe with much greater accuracy at 13.7 billion years.

 Another indirect indication that the universe began with a Big Bang is wrapped up in the very fact that the night sky we see from Earth is black.
 Olbers’ Paradox, named after the 19th Century German astronomer, Heinrich Wilhelm Olbers, who was one of the first to start to think of the universe as a whole.
-Olbers (who definitively stated the problem in 1823, although several others, dating back to the time of Newton, had previously posed similar ideas in various ways) asked why, if the universe was studded with billion upon billions of stars, the night sky was not completely lit up with the light from all these stars.
+Olbers (who definitively stated the problem in 1823, although several others, dating back to the time of Newton, had previously posed similar ideas in various ways) asked why, if the universe was studded with billions upon billions of stars, the night sky was not completely lit up with the light from all these stars.

 The answer (first pointed out, interestingly enough, by the author Edgar Allen Poe in 1848) lies in the fact that the light from the more distant stars, in fact from the majority of the objects in the universe, has still to reach us.
 The only stars and galaxies we see are those close enough that their light has taken less than the 13.7 billion years since the Big Bang to reach us.
 For the same reason, the most distant objects visible (those recorded with sensitive equipment like the Hubble Space Telescope) appear to consist of much younger galaxies, only recently formed, or consisting mainly of glowing diffuse gas not yet fragmented into stars.

-Another apparent paradox is the question of why, given that the universe started off as much hotter than the centre of the hottest star, all the primordial nuclei of hydrogen were not instantly transmuted into the tightly-bound and ultra-stable nuclei of iron (the final state of fusion process).
+Another apparent paradox is the question of why, given that the universe started off as much hotter than the center of the hottest star, all the primordial nuclei of hydrogen were not instantly transmuted into the tightly-bound and ultra-stable nuclei of iron (the final state of fusion process).
 In that case, no long-lived stars could ever have existed in our present universe as all the available fuel would have been used up in the initial fireball, and the universe as we know it would have been a non-starter.
 In fact, the ultra-hot conditions of the first few minutes of the expansion only lasted long enough to turn about 23% of the hydrogen into helium and tiny traces of lithium.
 It turns out that even the oldest objects in the universe contain about 23-24% of helium, and this confirms calculations which predict that hydrogen and helium are the only elements which would be created prolifically in a Big Bang event.